jw4/kb.jw4.us/content/articles/nats-recover-quorum.md

 ## Context

-In the situation where you try to rename the nodes of the cluster in bulk (instead of one-by-one), the cluster will end up configured with double the number of nodes, with only half of them responding.
+### How To Rename Servers In A Cluster

+The recommended way to rename NATS servers in a cluster, is to rename one at a time.
+After each rename, the cluster will have a record of both the old name and the new name.
+The former will appear offline, and the latter should appear online.
+You should remove the record of the old name before renaming the next server, otherwise the cluster may, sooner or later, end up with too many faux-offline servers, and will consider itself to have lost quorum.

+#### NATS Helm Chart Caveats - _A Brief Diversion_

+The [`values.yaml`][values.yaml] file for the [NATS Helm Chart][helm-chart] has an option to set a [`serverNamePrefix`][serverNamePrefix], which you might be tempted to use to rename the servers in a helm chart deployed cluster.

+This setting should only be changed before the first installation.
+Once the cluster is up and running, if you change this value, and then upgrade the helm release, you'll cause all of the servers in the cluster to be simultaneously renamed.
+This will double the number of recorded servers in the cluster (half with the old name, and half with the new name, per the changed `serverNamePrefix`).
+Consequently, there will not be enough servers active in the cluster to retain quorum.

+### A Case Study

-For the sake of this article we'll assume the cluster should have 3 nodes, and, after renaming the nodes, the cluster now expects 6 nodes;
+For the sake of this article we'll assume a helm chart [^chart-name] deployed cluster of three servers. [^kind-repo]
-3 with the original names, and 3 with the new names.

-Also, the helm release name in this article is `nats-helm-kind`, which could be simply `nats`, or whatever your release name is.
+We start by "breaking" this cluster, simply modifying the `serverNamePrefix` to rename the servers, and the update the release.

-## Indication of Trouble
+## First Indication of Trouble

 ### Logs